 You can distribute a service account’s token to external applications that must authenticate to the API.

-To pull an image, the authenticated user must have
+In order to pull an image, the authenticated user must have

 get rights on the requested